Are you uninspired when it comes to writing product content?

-Of course it is not only the content that you have to think about when it comes to your product page layout, but it plays a big part of it and your product pages should aim to be consistent.
+Of course, it’s not only the content that you have to think about when it comes to your product page layout, but it plays a big part of it and your product pages should aim to be consistent.

 Speaking of templates, we know that people scan content online, so make it easy for them.

 Allow for headings and bullet lists, and make good use of white space.
-Do not just include large paragraphs of text – they won’t persuade anyone to read on.
+Do not just include large paragraphs of text – they won’t persuade anyone to continuing reading.